Chilaquiles Rojos (Red Chilaquiles)

 Nicole & Alex Langdon

 Chilaquiles rojos, or red chilaquiles, are an easy and nutritious meal you can enjoy anytime of day.
-Whip these up for a delicious breakfast, lunch, or dinner for two!
+Whip these up for a delicious breakfast, lunch, or dinner for two in just 15 minutes!

 5 from 1 vote